TUNNELD

 A SUBNET IN YOUR POCKET.

-Turn any ARM64 SBC into a Zero Trust Gateway.
-Tunneld bridges WiFi and Ethernet to build a secure private subnet accessible by identity — no open ports or exposed IPs required.
+Turn any ARM64 SBC into a Sovereign Zero Trust Gateway.
+Tunneld bridges WiFi and Ethernet to build a high-performance, private subnet that masters the local environment before it ever touches the cloud.

 Copied!